gep13/gep13/input/blog/are-you-coming-to-chocolateyfest.md

 Title: Are you coming to Chocolatey Fest?
 Published: 18/7/2018
 Tags:
-- Chocolatey
+- chocolatey
-- Chocolatey Fest
+- chocolatey fest
-- San Francisco
+- san francisco
 ---

 When I joined Chocolatey, I knew I was going to be in for an exciting ride, and so far, I have not been disappointed.
 To date, I have been able to work on some exciting new features that are due out later this year, and I attended the PowerShell Summit, and interacted directly with people using Chocolatey.
 Looking forward, the thing I am most looking forward to in 2018 is [Chocolatey Fest](https://chocolateyfest.com/).